COVID-19 - General information

-To keep you safe and our staff safe, and to limit spread, we have moved to a system of telephone first.
-This means that our clinicians will speak to all patients on the telephone initially, and will either give advice over the telephone or will ask you to come into the practice later that same day for an appointment.
-We will also be offering video consultations to some patients, you will be invited to sign up to this if the clinician thinks it's appropriate or you can sign up in advance by visiting our video consultations page.
-Many people won't need to come into the surgery to be seen at all, and a lot of problems can be dealt with by telephone or video.
+Patients should avoid coming into the practice unless specifically asked to do so.
+We are currently operating a system of 'telephone first', which means that our clinicians will speak to all patients on the telephone initially, and will either give advice over the telephone or will ask you to come into the practice later that same day for an appointment.
+We are also offering video consultations to some patients, you will be invited to sign up to this if the clinician thinks it's appropriate or you can sign up in advance by visiting our video consultations page.
+The majority of patients won’t need to come into the surgery to be seen as most problems can be dealt with by telephone or video.

 Routine prescription requests should be handled without anyone entering the building.
 See our prescriptions page for details of how to submit requests online.

 When ordering a prescription please confirm which pharmacy you wish to collect your medication from.
 You will not be able to collect prescriptions from the practice.

 If you are unable to use the online ordering system, please consider asking a relative or friend to order on your behalf.If there is no other option, you can drop off a written request in the letter box outside the front door.

 If you are concerned that you might have coronavirus or if you have been in close contact with someone with coronavirus, please see NHS 111 online guidance, please do not come to the practice.
 If you do not have access to the internet please call 111 instead.

 The Department of Health has advised all patients to take vitamin D supplements over the winter period as they will not have had much exposure to the sunshine that creates it due to long periodo spent indoors this year due to Covid-19.